mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `warning`
   - `error`

-- `--log-width` The width of the log output.
+- `--log-width` The width of the log output in characters.

+- `--log-plain` If this flag is present, the console output is restricted to plain text, without any colors or structural elements.

 (argument-mode)=